Shippable/docs/sources/deploy/continuous-delivery-single-container-docker-application.md

 page_main_title: Continuous Deployment of a single container Docker application to an Orchestration Platform.
-main_section: Deploy
+main_section: CD
-sub_section: Deploy to Container Orchestration Platforms
+sub_section: Deploying containers using Shippable managed jobs
 page_title: Continuous Deployment for a single container Docker application
 page_description: How to continuously deploy a single container Docker application